cellcortex/homebridge-yeelighter/README.md

   </a>
 </p>

-> Yeelight support for Homebridge: https://github.com/nfarina/homebridge with particular focus on supporting the special features of ceiling lights.
+Yeelight support for Homebridge: https://github.com/nfarina/homebridge with particular focus on supporting the special features of ceiling lights.

-> There are many plugins for Yeelight already.
-This one is unique (so far) in supporting the
+There are many plugins for Yeelight already.
+This one is unique (so far) in supporting the background light that some yeelights have and also has a diffent approach to the moonlight mode (exposed as just another range for brightness).

-> background light that some yeelights have and also has a diffent approach to the moonlight mode (exposed as just another range for brightness).
+If a light supports a background light, it will show up as a secondary service in the light accessory.
+If a light supports moonlight mode, the brightness will be adjusted so that the lower 50% are reserved for moonlight brightness and the upper 50% are using the "normal" mode.
+While this makes it simple to control the moonlight mode, it has the small drawback that setting the color-temperature will only work when in the normal light mode.
+I could not find an API to set the color temperature of the moonlight.

 ### 🏠 [Homepage](https://github.com/cellcortex/homebridge-yeelighter)